Psychopoulet/node-promfs/README.md

   * checks for file & directory existence, with synchrone & asynchrone versions
   * create & delete directories recursively, with synchrone & asynchrone versions
   * concat files content in a string, with synchrone & asynchrone versions
-  * move and copy files, with synchrone & asynchrone versions
+  * copy files, with synchrone & asynchrone versions

-  * ... and add promise wrappers for some asynchrone functions (more will come later)
+  * ... and add promise wrappers for asynchrone functions

 ## Examples